 What to see how easy a classroom reset can be in Kindergarten?
 Each year I have to do a classroom reset.
 My Kindergarten Classroom has tile floors which means we each year I have to clean up my classroom to get all the items off the floor.
 It is a pain, but also a time to clean up and purge items that build up.
-I try to keep as many items in my classroom as possible, to make the reset easier.
+I try to keep as many items in my classroom as possible, to make the rest easier.

-How to Tips
+How to Tips for a Classroom Reset

 Here are some quick tips on how I make my reset as easy as possible.

 - Label everything that leaves your classroom.
 I use my computer and printer to make 50 signs that read “Amoson 108” to tape to each article that goes out the door.
 This is just simpler for me than writing it over and over again.

 - Leave everything inside your room that you can.
 You will see stacks of my baskets and bin on the one shelf I have bolted to the wall.
 That is my ploy to keep as many items IN the classroom as possible.
 (Sadly, I own and use ALL those plastic bins.)

 - Take home anything that is expensive and could break.
 Some teachers have to leave their tech items in their closets, locked up.
 But if you can help it, take it home.
 I have heard horror stories of teachers who return to find their iPads got wet when floors were being done OR items have come up missing.